10 Unexpected Ways You Never Thought to Use Your Vacuum Cleaner

 Deodorize a smelly cushion

 To absorb odors on any plush item that is impossible to run through the washing machine (say, throw pillows, carpets, or mattresses), try a little bit of baking soda.
 Sprinkle the powder onto the spot you're trying to clean and let it sit for about 30 minutes.
 Vacuum it away and say goodbye to dust, dirt, and stinkiness.
-These are other brilliant uses for baking soda.

 Clean kitchen appliances